Importance of marketing research for a startup MVP development

 Recently, we were testing a product that has not yet reached the creation of MVP, but it was important for us to organize a survey of real people.
 A product for measuring glucose in people with diabetes mellitus.

-In two days we found a group of people to create a vote of important questions for our research.
-As a result, we received answers from 50 people who are living with this disease.
+In two days, we found a group of people to create a vote of important questions for our research.
+As a result, we received answers from 50 people living with this disease.
 After conducting a survey, we accurately identified their real needs and discovered that our assumptions were incorrect.

 Technical preparation for MVP is investigating technical possibilities, developing PoC for testing, product design and you can read more about the importance of UI/UX here.
 Sometimes you need to separate PoC from MVP and do it separately.
-All this is needed to more accurately assess the MVP.
+All this is needed to assess the MVP more accurately.

 It's not worth spending money on an MVP, calculating how much the entire cycle of market research, including tests, will cost in the end is vital.
-In the article about the pricing of MVP development, we talked about how much the profit center costs, so think that it is better to invest 70,000-150,000 dollars and with a 40% probability of dying or investing 10,000 dollars and preparing to enter the market or exit with fewer losses.
+In the article about the pricing of MVP development, we talked about how much the profit center costs, so we think that it is better to invest 70,000-150,000 dollars and with a 40% probability of dying or investing 10,000 dollars and preparing to enter the market or exit with fewer losses.

 The founder will not do it alone unless it is 2-3 very competent co-founders with technical, marketing, business, and financial experience.
 We have dedicated development team who have almost 40 years of working experience three in business development, finance, and marketing.
 Therefore, if you have an idea, SaaS development, or desire to do something new, our team will help you to bring it to life without unnecessary risks and financial losses.